ayonious/that-it-guy-tech-blog/README.md

 # 💄 Styles

 1. Mostly are Styled Components
-2. And some material-ui
-3. Some pure css styles
+2. Some pure css styles

 # 🚀 Deploy